william-opie/home-media-server/README.md

 The WebUI administrator username is: admin
 The WebUI administrator password was not set.
 A temporary password is provided for this session: <some_password>
 ```

-Use this password to access the UI, then go to Settings > Web UI and set your own password,
-then set it in `.env`'s `QBITTORRENT_PASSWORD` variable.

 The login page can be disabled on for the local network in by enabling `Bypass authentication for clients`.